————— DRAFT —————

 Thermoworks DOT with pluggable probes – These are inexpensive and accurate.
 Available in round or square, various colors and with or without bluetooth.
 The DOT can be placed low (where temps stay below 50°c) inside the sauna or on the wall in the changing room.
 Air probes will be somewhat more accurate than meat probes but not significantly.

 Thermoworks Thermadata WiFi or Thermadata 4-Channel Logger – These is the most accurate for the money devices we’ve found.
 We use the PTFE/FEP probes in saunas (though air/cooking probes work relatively well also).
-I’d recommend getting K-style probe loggers.
+I’d recommend getting K-style probe loggers if accuracy is important.
 The logger itself sits near the floor or on the wall in the changing room and probes can be placed wherever we want.
 The wire for the probes is rather stiff so get only as long as you need.
 One 7m and a few 2m & 3m work well if you want to experiment.
 One drawback is that it only does automatic WiFi updates once per hour (or when the Audit button is pressed which is a bit of a problem for remote monitoring).
 Temps displayed on the logger itself are current and accurate however.

 One benefit is that pressing the ‘start/audit’ button generates an ‘audit’ marker at that point in time and forces a cloud update via WiFi.
 In the graph below I did two rounds in the sauna, pressing the audit button when I entered and left the hot room each round.
 For the 1st round head temp was 100.7°c and foot temp was 86.5°c on entering and 97.6°c / 84.7°c leaving 11.2 minutes later.
 The second round was 96.9°c / 84.5°c entering and 89.6°c / 81.1°c leaving.